mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-onprem/index.md

 Konvoy supports Kubernetes control plane high availability (HA) out-of-the-box for on-premises deployments if you do not have a third-party load balancer.

-The default control plane load balancer for Konvoy is based on [Keepalived][keepalived], which will be deployed on all control-plane nodes as static Kubernetes pods.
+The default control plane load balancer for Konvoy is based on [Keepalived][keepalived].

 To use `keepalived` control plane load balancing:

-* Identify and reserve an unused virtual IP (VIP) address from your networking infrastructure.
-During the installation, the Konvoy installer will check if the designated IP is not pingable, i.e if it is free for using as a Keepalived's VIP.
+* Identify and reserve a virtual IP (VIP) address from your networking infrastructure.

 * Configure your networking infrastructure so that the reserved virtual IP address is reachable:
   * from all hosts specified in the inventory file.